PavlidisLab/ASDMachineLearning/Data/README.md

         * modified script: 03_ensemble_model.R
             * adapted trained random forests by removing different feature sets, and obtained the updated gene score for each adapted model
+    * Deviation: note randomForest version 4.6.14 was used to rerun code

 * *DAWN*
     * Paper: Liu et al., (2014) DAWN: a framework to identify autism genes and subnetworks using gene expression and genetics.
 Mol Autism